*

 Heart of the Continent – Dark Skies Initiative

-With guidance from International Dark Sky Association – Starry Skies Lake Superior, the National Park Service Natural Sounds and Night Skies Division, Ohio Northern University, and the cooperation of our public land managers, Heart of the Continent Partnership is working on the designation of the world’s largest dark sky destination.
+With guidance from International Dark Sky Association – Starry Skies Lake Superior, the National Park Service Natural Sounds and Night Skies Division, Ohio Northern University, and the cooperation of our public land managers, Heart of the Continent Partnership continues to work as stewards of a large regional dark sky area.

 *In December 2020 the International Dark Sky Association were pleased to announce the certification of Voyageurs National Park as an International Dark Sky Park.
 This certification recognizes Voyageurs National Park for the exceptional quality of its dark night skies.